Stephanie A. Webster

 - Represented Medicare Advantage health plan in overturning agency denial of service area expansion.*

-- Served as co-counsel in thousands of appeals for more than 700 hospitals in challenges to a Medicare budget neutrality factor accounting for the impact of the wage index rural floor, including the lead case that successfully overturned the government’s erroneous methodology and led to the largest-ever Medicare litigation settlement (Cape Cod Hospital v.
+- Served as co-counsel in thousands of appeals for more than 700 hospitals in successful challenge to a Medicare budget neutrality factor accounting for the impact of the wage index rural floor, including the lead case that successfully overturned the government’s erroneous methodology and led to the largest-ever Medicare litigation settlement (Cape Cod Hospital v.
 Sebelius).*

-- Represented large academic medical centers on compliance issues relating to the 340B drug pricing program, including a congressional investigation.*
+- Represented large academic medical centers on compliance issues relating to the 340B

 *Experience prior to joining Ropes & Gray